Francesco I Gattilusio: Lord

 In 1369, Francesco accompanied John V on his trip to Rome, along with Demetrios Kydones, which concluded with John V personally accepting the Catholic faith on Thursday 18 October, in an unsuccessful effort to attract Western support for the greatly weakened Empire.

 On 6 August 1384, an earthquake affected Lesbos.
-Francesco I, Maria, and their two eldest sons, Andronico and Domenico, were all killed.
-In a letter he wrote from Constantinople soon after the event, Kydones describes how the two dead sons' prospective brides arrived from afar and searched among the ruins for the bodies of the intended husbands they had never seen.
+Francesco, and his two eldest sons, Andronico and Domenico, were all killed.
+In a letter, Kydones wrote from Constantinople soon after the event and describes how the two dead sons' prospective brides arrived from afar and searched among the ruins for the bodies of the intended husbands they had never seen.
 However the third son Jacopo survived and succeeded in the rule of Lesbos under the name Francesco II.